Sectors we serve

 Several solicitors are members of the Leisure Property Forum.

-And in 2016 partner James Anderson was chosen to be the Chairman of PICA Service, which is the Pubs Independent Conciliation Arbitration Service.
+In 2016 partner James Anderson was chosen to be the Chairman of PICA Service, which is the Pubs Independent Conciliation Arbitration Service.
+And in 2022, he was appointed Chairmen of the PGB, the Pubs Governing Body which promotes Landlord and Tenant relationships in the industry.

 So as you can see, we are more than just solicitors to the licensed trade.
 We are part of it.